FRBCesab/chessboard/README.md

 #> 6  1-3 2-2
 ```

-This function returns an edges list, i.e. a two-column `data.frame`
+This function returns an edge list, i.e. a two-column `data.frame` where
-where a row corresponds to an edge.
+a row corresponds to an edge.

 Let’s compute the connectivity matrix of this undirected network.